Your Guide to Mount LeConte in the Smoky Mountains

 Listen To This Article - Click Play

 Mount LeConte is the third highest peak in the Smoky Mountains, and it offers some of the most incredible views!
-Visitors love making the trek to the summit of Mount LeConte and taking in the beautiful sights.
+Visitors love making the trek to the summit of Mt.
+LeConte and taking in the beautiful sights.
 To help you plan your trip to the top of this peak, we’ve put together a complete guide to everything you need to know about Mount LeConte.

 About Mount LeConte

 Mount LeConte stands at 6,593 feet tall and is the third highest peak in the Great Smoky Mountains National Park, behind Clingmans Dome and Mount Guyot.
-Mount LeConte has 4 subpeaks that are above 6,000 feet: West Point, High Top, Cliff Top and Myrtle Point.
+Mt.
+LeConte has 4 subpeaks that are above 6,000 feet: West Point, High Top, Cliff Top and Myrtle Point.
 Myrtle Point is known for offering panoramic views and is the best place to catch a Smoky Mountain sunrise!
 Cliff Top, on the other hand, is the best spot to catch a Smoky Mountain sunset.

 How to Get There